 Each one of these roles plays a critical part in the show creation process.
 And there’s often a ton of collaboration and cross-pollination before an episode is published.

-Step-by-Step: Bringing an Episode to Life
+Step-by-Step: Bringing a Podcast Episode to Life

 While there are variations, the show creation process often goes like this: